The small and charming brick bell tower stands astride the road at the centre of town, to the east of the Confucius Temple.

-Adjacent to Confucius Temple is this maze of 152 buildings and 480 halls, rooms and side passages.
-The mansion buildings were moved from...
+Next to Confucius Temple is this maze of living quarters, halls, studies and further studies.
+The mansion buildings were moved from the...

-South of Chóngshèng Hall (崇圣祠; Chóngshèng Cí), which was once the site of the original, modest family temple, the Lǔ Wall (鲁壁; Lǔ Bì) stands where Confucius’ ninth descendant hid Confucius’ writings in the walls of his house during Emperor Qin Shi Huang’s book-burning campaign around 213 BC.
+South of Chóngshèng Hall (崇圣祠; Chóngshèng Cí), which was once the site of the original family temple, the Lǔ Wall (鲁壁; Lǔ Bì) stands where Confucius’ ninth-generation descendant hid Confucius’ writings in the walls of his house during Emperor Qin Shi Huang’s book-burning campaign around 213 BC.
 The texts were uncovered during an attempt to raze the grounds in 154 BC, spurring new schools of Confucian scholarship and long debates over what Confucius really said.